 TEN Eyewitness News First At Five Sydney

-Sandra has also hosted major Network news events including the Federal Budget, the Royal Wedding coverage from London and Oprah Winfrey’s Big ‘O’ event at the Botanical Gardens as well as hosting TEN’s real-life crime series Wanted.
+As one of the most recognisable and respected faces on Australian television, Sandra has also hosted major Network news events including the Federal Budget, the Royal Wedding coverage from London and Oprah Winfrey’s Big ‘O’ event at the Botanical Gardens.
+She also co-hosted TEN’s interactive, real-life crime series Wanted.

 In 2009, her documentary Sandakan – Sheer Bloody Murder revealed the tragic story of hardship and horror faced by Australian prisoners of war in Borneo on the infamous death marches of World War II.
 It premiered on Network Ten over the Anzac Day weekend that year.

-Sandra was one of the first journalists in the country to recognise and embrace the digital media revolution, seeing early on the power of the platform and its ability to deliver up-to-date and breaking news.
-Consequently, she has established herself as one of the nation’s news leaders online, building a mass following on various social media platforms.
+Sandra was one of the first journalists in the country to fully understand the impact and embrace the digital media revolution.
+Seeing early on the power of the platform and its ability to immediately deliver up-to-date and breaking news, Sandra has established herself as one of the nation’s news leaders online, building a mass following on social media platforms.

 Sandra’s engaging warmth, style and versatility have enabled her to cover numerous events such as Commonwealth and Olympic Games, as well as becoming the first woman to co-host the iconic Melbourne Cup/Spring Carnival, a role she filled for seven years.